aspiwack/cosa/README.md

     + An interaction structure `deductive` where only the applicable rules can be used, and which is well-suited to show what is proven by the proofs of this rule system.
     + An interaction structure `checker` where using inapplicable rules is permitted by the type checker, but leads to a junk state.
 It comes with a generic notion of certificate: a regular (non-dependent) datatype which can be read back as a proof of `checker`.
 * `InteractionLib.v` describes interaction structures which do not fit in the core files.

+### Nominal ###

+The `Nominal` directory defines the primitives for the nominal set technology which is used to ensure the correctness of unfolding.
+Most everything in the `Nominal` directory is defined as type classes.

+* `Atom.v` defines the basic properties of nominal atoms and permutations.
+The most important is the data of a type of finite decidable sets of atoms (which we arrange to be up to equality).
+* `Set.v` defines the basic logic of nominal sets.
+A typeclass `Action` is defined to represent the sets on which finite permutations of atoms act as a group.
+A typeclass `Nominal` is then defined to represent nominal sets (in addition to the action each element has a (decidable) finite support).
+This file also defines the notion of equivariant functions (morphisms of the category of nominal sets) and some automatin to infer that a function is, indeed, equivariant.

 ### Concrete ###